Average Customer Review:

-The best earplugs are those that block the most sound, so finding the best earplug should be as easy as looking for the earplug with the highest noise reduction rating (NRR), a laboratory measurement of how many decibels (dB) of sound they block However, a high NRR means nothing if the earplug isn't in your ear.
-Comfort and ease of insertion are also important factors in determining the best earplug.
+In theory, finding the best earplug is as simple as looking for the highest noise reduction rating (NRR), a laboratory measurement of how many decibels of sound they block.
+However, a high NRR means nothing if the earplug is so uncomfortable, or quirky to insert, that you don't wear it, so comfort and ease of insertion also play an important role in choosing the best earplug.